massalabs/massa/docs/rfc_ledger_unif.md

   /// Per-address production statistics
   production_stats: Map<Address, ProductionStats>,

-  /// coins credited at the end of the cycle
+  /// coins to be credited at the end of the cycle
   deferred_credits: Map<Address, Amount>
 }